RapidEkatama/ML_Project_PanicDisorder/README.md

 # ML_Project_PanicDisorder

 ### Project Overview
 Contains my first project, that demonstrate how the Panic Disorder do based on data.
-This project used a several machine learning to compare each accuration
+This project used a several machine learning to compare each effectiveness.

 ### Problem and Data Overview
 Panic attacks are feelings of intense fear and anxiety.
 Anxiety is a feeling of discomfort, such as worry or fear, that can be mild or severe.